rails/rails/guides/source/asset_pipeline.md

 **What's the difference between Sprockets?** Sprockets on its own is not able to transpile the Sass into CSS, Node.js is required to generate the `.css` files from your `.sass`  files.
 Once the `.css` files are generated then `Sprockets` is able to deliver them to your clients.

 NOTE: `cssbundling-rails` relies on Node to process the CSS.
 The `dartsass-rails` and `tailwindcss-rails` gems use standalone versions of Tailwind CSS and Dart Sass, meaning no Node dependency.
-If you are using `importmap-rails` to handle your Javascripts and `dartsass-rails` or `tailwindcss-rails` for CSS you could completely avoid the Node dependency resulting in a less complex solution.
+If you are using `importmap-rails` to handle your JavaScripts and `dartsass-rails` or `tailwindcss-rails` for CSS you could completely avoid the Node dependency resulting in a less complex solution.

 ### dartsass-rails